NFTs aren’t just pictures of monkeys. They are beyond what you most commonly see on crypto twitter or in news, which are PFP NFTs.

 ETHJETS (Jet Me) is a good example of this.
 They’ve launched their membership NFTs that gives you access to charter their jet with major discounts.

 Big brands like Coca-Cola, Gucci, Adidas, Nike, Budweiser have launched their NFT collections.
-Each of these NFTs have different utilites.
+Each of these NFTs has different utilities.

-While some just act as a collectable and are airdropped to their loyal audience, some NFTs act a loyalty memberships, and some NFTs come with Phygital experiences.
+While some just act as a collectable and are airdropped to their loyal audience, some NFTs act as loyalty memberships, and some NFTs come with Phygital experiences.

 Brands are utilizing NFTs in various ways, from promoting limited-edition products to raising funds for social causes or even narrating their brand stories in the metaverse.